XiaFire/GNNCERT/README.md

 ## Experments

-To run GraphGuard with GIN, use the following commands:
+To run GNNCert with GIN, use the following commands:

 + For feature division: